Dawideck/Dawideck/README.md

 !
 Getting a kick out of playing with *RaspberryPi* computers with a bunch of different sensors.

 I'm also a father-to-be and would really love my kid to feel the joy of compiling your own code :)

+FunFact#139487: In the olden days I took a liking to ActionScript for Flash....... aaaaaand it's gone.